Workers' Compensation Injuries, UPPS No. 04.04.43

 Employees must exhaust sick leave before using annual leave.

-b) Election 2 – employee elects not to use accrued sick leave or annual leave.
+2) Election 2 – Employee elects not to use accrued sick leave or annual leave.
 Employee will not receive workers' compensation payments until after a seven-day waiting period.
 The waiting period begins the first calendar date after the last active workday.
 Note: employees who select Election 2 will change their work status to leave without pay (LWOP).

-4) It is the employee's responsibility to report health progress, provide a current Work Status Report (DWC-73), and the expected date for return to work to the workers’ comp specialist.
+It is the employee's responsibility to report health progress, provide a current Work Status Report (DWC-73), and the expected date for return to work to the Workers’ Comp specialist.

-e.
+f.
 A classified employee with earned FLSA or state compensatory time may use it at the end of Election 1 after using their selected amount of sick and annual leave, or immediately with Election 2.
-The employee must present a written request to the workers’ comp specialist in order to use compensatory time during the lost time period the employee is away from work due to a work-related injury or illness (Ref: Office of the Attorney General, Opinion No. JC-0188, March 1, 2000).
+The employee must present a written request to the Workers’ Comp specialist in order to use compensatory time during the lost time period the employee is away from work due to a work-related injury or illness (Ref: Office of the Attorney General, Opinion No. JC-0188, March 1, 2000).

 f.
-Notify the workers’ comp specialist when an employee needs immediate medical treatment and provide a preliminary copy of the Supervisor’s Report as soon as possible, but no later than the next working day after receiving the injury or illness notification.
-The workers’ comp specialist must evaluate and approve the medical release.
+Notify the Workers’ Comp specialist when an employee needs immediate medical treatment and provide a preliminary copy of the supervisor’s injury report as soon as possible, but no later than the next working day after receiving the injury or illness notification.
+The Workers’ Comp specialist must evaluate and approve the medical release.
 If the doctor's release has limitations, refer to Section 01.02, Return to Work Program.

 a.
-Complete and return Supervisor's Report of Incident, Injury, or Illness and Witness Statement, if applicable, for any incident, injury, or illness reported or known to have occurred (Send the completed original witness statement to the EHS workers’ compensation specialist within two workdays after submitting the Supervisor's Report.).
-Both forms are available on the Environmental Health, Safety and Risk Management Web site.
+Complete and return Supervisor's Report of Incident, Injury, or Illness and Witness Statement, if applicable, for any incident, injury, or illness reported or known to have occurred (send the completed original witness statement to the Workers’ Comp specialist within two workdays after submitting the supervisor's injury report).
+Both forms are available on the Environmental Health, Safety, and Risk Management website.

 b.
-Notify the workers’ comp specialist when an employee needs immediate medical treatment and provide a preliminary copy of the Supervisor’s Report within 24 hours or no later than the next working shift after receiving the injury or illness notification.
+Notify the Workers’ Comp specialist when an employee needs immediate medical treatment and provide a preliminary copy of the supervisor’s injury report within 24 hours or no later than the next working shift after receiving the injury or illness notification.

 c.
-Forward the completed Supervisor’s Report of Incident, Injury, or illness to the department head or account manager through the assigned ADSO for review and signature.
-The signed original report must reach the workers’ comp specialist within seven calendar days of notification that an incident, injury, or illness has occurred.
+Forward the completed Supervisor’s Report of Incident, Injury, or Illness to the department head through the assigned ADSO for review and signature.
+The signed original report must reach the Workers’ Comp specialist within seven calendar days of notification that an incident, injury, or illness has occurred.

 d.
 Additional responsibilities of the supervisor:

-a.
-Insure the department institutes procedures to report all injuries or illnesses.
+a. ensure the department institutes procedures to report all incidents, injuries, or illnesses;

 1) any serious injury;